vignarajj/dev_loggerx/README.md

 A developer-friendly Flutter plugin to capture, view, and manage logs inside your app.
 Supports Debug, Logs, and API logs.
 Inspired by cr_logger, always in dark mode, and built with Riverpod.

 ## Features
-- Categorized log display: **All, Debug, Logs, API** (segmented tabs)
+- **Floating, rounded app bar**: Modern, elevated app bar that appears to float at the top of the overlay and settings screens.
+- **Segmented tab navigation**: Switch between All, Debug, Logs, and API logs with a single tap.
+- **Debug log filtering**: Filter debug logs by Info, Warning, or Error with color-coded chips.
+- **Monospaced font throughout**: All text uses a coding-style monospaced font for clarity and consistency.
-- Expandable API log cards with details
+- **Expandable API log cards**: View detailed request/response info, headers, timings, and more.
-- Powerful search and filter (with match navigation)
+- **Powerful search and filter**: Search logs with match navigation and highlighting.
-- Export logs (JSON or plain text) with filters
+- **Export and share logs**: Export logs as JSON or text, share with device/app info, or clear logs.
-- Share logs (with device/app info) via bottom sheet
-- Settings page: view device/app info, share logs, clear logs
+- **Settings page**: View device/app info, share logs, and clear logs from a dedicated settings screen.
-- Integrates with Dio and http clients
+- **Dio and http integration**: Automatically log API calls from Dio and http clients.
-- Built with Riverpod for robust state management
+- **Riverpod state management**: Robust, testable log state management.
+- **Modular, documented code**: All classes, widgets, and services are split into files and fully documented with Dart doc comments.
-- Modern dark overlay UI, always accessible
+- **Modern dark overlay UI**: Always accessible, beautiful, and easy to use.
-- Compatible with Android, iOS, and Web
+- **Compatible with Android, iOS, and Web**

 ## Getting Started